zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md

     These restrictions are imposed because group by operations come before Select operations during SQL parsing.
 Therefore, group by statements can only accept the columns or expressions of the input table as keys.

-    **Note:** For more information about aggregate functions, see [Aggregate Functions](intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md).
+    **Note:** For more information, see [Aggregate Functions](intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md).

 -   order by: Globally sorts all data based on certain columns.
-To sort records in descending order, you can use the DESC keyword.
+To sort records in descending order, use the DESC keyword.
 For global sorting, **order by must be used together with limit**.
 When order by is used for sorting, NULL is considered to be smaller than any other value.
 This action is the same as that in MySQL but different from that in Oracle.

     Unlike group by, order by must be followed by the alias of the Select column.
 If the Select operation is performed on a column and the column alias is not specified, the column name is used as the column alias.